marionettejs/backbone.marionette/docs/marionette.view.md

-By providing an `onDestroy` method in your view definition, you can run custom code for your view that is fired after your view has been destroyd and cleaned up.
+By providing an `onDestroy` method in your view definition, you can run custom code for your view that is fired after your view has been destroyed and cleaned up.
 The `onDestroy` method will be passed any arguments that `destroy` was invoked with.
 This lets you handle any additional clean up code without having to override the `destroy` method.